 Interface Specify the effective interface for the rule.
+If you choose multiple ports, the entry will be applied to all selected ports simultaneously.
 Trigger Port Enter the trigger port or port range.
 Each entry supports at most 5 groups of trigger ports.
 For example, you can enter 1-2, 3-4, 5-6, 7-8, 8-9.
 Note that the ports or port ranges cannot overlap with those of other port triggering rules.
 Trigger Protocol Specify the trigger protocol for the trigger port.
 Incoming Port Enter the incoming port or port range.
 Each entry supports at most 5 groups of incoming ports.
 For example, you can enter 1-2, 3-4, 5-6, 7-8, 8-9.
 Note that the ports or port ranges cannot overlap with those of other port triggering rules.
 Incoming Protocol Specify the incoming protocol for the incoming port.
-Status Check the box to enable the rule.